gregpalmr/alluxio-spark-eks/alluxio/README.md

 If you are just experimenting with Alluxio and will not be doing performance testing or at-scale testing, you may want to use the "dev" version of the Helm chart values.
 This version of the Helm values only deploy 1 master node (no master failover) and do not use persistent volumes to store metadata and cache real data.
 Instead, it uses emptyDir storage type to store metadata and a RAM disk to cache files.
 Copy the template like this:

-     $ cp alluxio/alluxio-helm-values-dev.yaml.template alluxio/alluxio-helm-values-dev.yaml
+     cp alluxio/alluxio-helm-values-dev.yaml.template alluxio/alluxio-helm-values-dev.yaml

 #### PROD

 If you are planning on supporting production workloads, then you should use one of the two "prod" templates versions of the Helm values because it deploys 3 master pods with failover, stores master node metadata on persistent volumes and stores cached data on persistent volumes.
-Copy the template like this:

-     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-large.yaml

 If you are using larger EC2 instance types, such as the m5d.8xlarge instance type, then use the alluxio/alluxio-helm-values-prod-large.yaml version of the template.
 Copy the template like this:

-     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-large.yaml
+     cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-large.yaml

 If you are using smaller EC2 instance types, such as m5d.4xlarge, then use the alluxio/alluxio-helm-values-prod-small.yaml version of the template.

-     $ cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-small.yaml
+     cp alluxio/alluxio-helm-values-prod.yaml.template alluxio/alluxio-helm-values-prod-small.yaml

 Modify the yaml file for your Alluxio deployment.
 Use your favorite editor to modify the Alluxio-helm-values.yaml file:

-     $ vi alluxio/alluxio-helm-values-dev.yaml
+     vi alluxio/alluxio-helm-values-dev.yaml

 or

-     $ vi alluxio/alluxio-helm-values-prod.yaml
+     vi alluxio/alluxio-helm-values-prod.yaml

 - (Optional) If you are using the Enterprise Edition of Alluxio, replace PUT_YOUR_LICENSE_BASE64_VALUE_HERE with your BASE64 version of the license key and uncomment the line that begins with "#license:".
 Use the following command to get the BASE64 version of your license key:
-     - $ cat /path/to/license.json | base64 |  tr -d "\n"
+     - cat /path/to/license.json | base64 |  tr -d "\n"
 - Alluxio requires a root under file system (UFS) but you can add other UFSs later.
 Replace PUT_YOUR_S3_BUCKET_NAME_HERE with the name of an S3 bucket that Alluxio can use as the root UFS.
 If you do not have instance IAM roles configured, you can specify the accessKeyId and secretKey by changing PUT_YOUR_AWS_ACCESS_KEY_ID_HERE and PUT_YOUR_AWS_SECRET_KEY_HERE.
 If you do have instance roles configured, keep those commented out.
 - Change the jvmOptions values for the master, worker, job_master, and job_worker pods, as needed.
 Alluxio provides guidence on tuning the Alluxio master node and worker node JVMs here:
      - https://docs.alluxio.io/os/user/stable/en/administration/Performance-Tuning.html